 Many orchardists, during the conversion or establishment stages of orchard development employ a management practice called stringing.
-This is when new growth from the grafted scions is grown up strings to receive maximum sunlight.
-This encourages apical dominance in the new cane.
+This is when new growth from the grafted scions is grown up strings to boost vigour through apical dominance.
 When the strings are lowered these new canes become the leaders; they switch to a lateral growth habit which fills the canopy area and allows growers to move into production sooner.
 Once the canopy has developed, some growers choose to train their vines to a low vigour system, while other growers will continue to grow canes up strings every season, effectively refreshing their canopy each year.
 However, canes growing up strings above the canopy receive far less spray coverage than those trained along the pergola wires, as the canopy acts as a barrier to spray reaching those canes.

-Pergola kiwifruit block set up for growing up strings (Shane Max, Zespri OPC)
+Pergola kiwifruit block set up for growing up strings (Shane Max, Zespri)

-Right: Kiwifruit vines growing up strings
+Kiwifruit vines growing up strings

-Far right: Kiwifruit block set up for growing up strings (Shane Max, Zespri OPC)
+Kiwifruit block set up for growing up strings (Shane Max, Zespri)

-•• Once the canopy has developed, some growers choose to train their vines to a low vigour system, while other growers will continue to grow canes up strings every season. ••
+■ Once the canopy has developed, some growers choose to train their vines to a low vigour system, while other growers will continue to grow canes up strings every season. "